kovart/forta-agents/openzeppelin/timelock-controller/README.md

   - Metadata
     - `account` renounced account address
     - `contract` contract address
-    - `revokedRole` name of renounced role
+    - `revokedRole` name of the renounced role

 - OPENZEPPELIN-TIMELOCK-CONTROLLER-5
   - Fired if contract address has been revoked from `TIMELOCK_ADMIN` role